-Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
-Exhibits must be portable and cannot be exhibited on a trailer.
+Exhibits must be portable, and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools, power hand drill, miter box (non-powered), oscillating (pad) sander and jigsaw.